Peachtree Road (album): Album cover

-The album art on the front cover is a photograph from a railroad crossing near the Atlanta suburb of Douglasville, taken by London photographer Sam Taylor-Wood.
+The album art on the front cover is a photograph of a railroad crossing in Pinehurst, Georgia taken by London photographer Sam Taylor-Wood.
 Taken in by the American South and given complete artistic freedom, she shot thousands of photos during her week-long trip.
 The trip included other towns like Unadilla and Forsyth in Georgia.
 While she also visited Peachtree Road in the Buckhead area of Atlanta, she thought it was too busy for the album's more mellow nature.
 She picked several photos to present to him, and John made the final selection.
 Other photos from the shoot appear on the back of the album cover and in the included CD and SACD booklet.

-Debut performance

-Songs from the album debuted at The Tabernacle in Atlanta in early November.
-John also performed at the November 2005 Country Music Association Awards, televised live from Madison Square Garden, duetting with Dolly Parton on "Turn the Light Out When You Leave".